Concerns about child care safety were raised for years, but it took a cash discrepancy to draw national attention.

 Utah’s message right now is that it takes stewardship seriously, following protocols, monitoring spending, and rooting out fraud.

-That’s why this moment matters beyond the politics of a federal review.
+That’s why this issue matters beyond the politics of a federal review.
 If our country is capable of moving this quickly to reinforce guardrails when funding is threatened, we should also be willing to reinforce guardrails that prevent unsafe care before it turns into tragedy.

 Accountability Shouldn’t Only Appear When Money is on the Line.

-Utah has built guardrails around taxpayer dollars; now it should be just as serious about guardrails around child safety.
+Utah has built guardrails around taxpayer dollars; it should be just as serious about guardrails around child safety.

-We also shouldn’t waste the attention this moment is bringing.
-I am calling on Utah lawmakers to reintroduce bill SB 221 and take children's safety as seriously as funding discrepancies.
-If funding cuts (or funding freezes) are what it takes to get people’s eyes on child care, then we need to use this moment to say:
+Utah lawmakers should reintroduce SB 221 and take children’s safety as seriously as funding discrepancies.
+If funding cuts or freezes are what it takes to focus attention on child care, then we should use this moment to say clearly: This system has needed reform all along.

 “What we need is to recognize that we can lighten the parenting load by sharing it, by demanding what we need, and by asking society to help.”